iterative/dvc.org/static/docs/understanding-dvc/what-is-dvc.md

   in Git for DVC needs (to maintain pipelines and reproducibility).

 - **Cache directory**: Directory with all data files on a local hard drive or in cloud storage, but not in the Git repository.
+See `dvc cache dir`.

 - **Cloud storage** support: available complement to the core DVC features.
 This is how a data scientist transfers large data files or shares a GPU-trained